0xB10C/b10g/_posts/2017-12-18-The-300MB-default-maxmempool-problem.md

 In the last weeks of 2017 the number of unconfirmed transactions has again reached all time highs.
 Periods with over 100k transactions in my mempool where not unusal.
-Bitcoin Core limits the system memory allocated for storing unconfirmed transactions to 300MB by default.
+Bitcoin Core limits the system memory allocated for storing unconfirmed transactions to 300 MB by default.
 This serves as an anti-DoS feature.
-Fully used 300MB of RAM equal about 110MB of actual raw transaction data.
+Fully used 300 MB of RAM equal about 110 MB of actual raw transaction data.
 This default value [can be changed](https://en.bitcoin.it/wiki/Running_Bitcoin) with the `-maxmempool <n>` option where `n` is the amount of megabytes allocated to store unconfirmed transactions.
 {: .text-justify}